polyphony-chat/docs/docs/Protocol Specifications/core.md

 #### 3.2.2 Heartbeats

 Heartbeats are used to keep the WebSocket connection alive.
-The client continouusly sends a heartbeat event to the server with the interval specified in the "Hello" event payload.
+The client continuously sends a heartbeat event to the server with the interval specified in the "Hello" event payload.
 The server must acknowledge the heartbeat event by sending a heartbeat ACK event back to the client.